PhilippeDoucette/Flying-Robot/README.md

-# Create a flying robot with the Intel® RTF Drone, an Arduino board, and robot parts.
+# Create a flying robot with the Intel® RTF Drone, Arduino, and robot parts.

-In this project, an Arduino will be connected to an Intel® RTF Drone using the USB port, or through the UART via the Telemetry port.
+In this project, an Arduino will be connected to an Intel® RTF Drone using the USB port.
 Thus, all manner of things can then be controlled by the drone's code, such as servos, stepper motors, and a vast array of sensors.

 ![Quad Image](https://github.com/PhilippeDoucette/Flying-Robot/blob/master/images/IMGP1502.JPG)